The One with the Cop: Pivot scene

-A scene in the episode where Ross, while moving his new sofa up the stairs, repeatedly screams "pivot" at Rachel and Chandler was called iconic by the magazine House Beautiful.
+A scene in the episode where Ross, while moving his new sofa up the stairs, repeatedly screams "Pivot!" at Rachel and Chandler was called iconic by the magazine House Beautiful.
 It became a meme on the internet.

 The Irish website Joe wrote that the mathematician Caroline Zunckel explained how the friends got the sofa upstairs, saying: "By applying Pythagoras' theorem to the estimated measurements of Ross's sofa in a vertical position and dimensions of the stairs, I was able to establish that it would have been possible to get the item upstairs.
 It's quite simple really!".
+A related mathematical problem is called the moving sofa problem.

 HuffPost wrote that it was one of the "14 Best Episodes of Friends to Binge Watch Right Now".